Navigating the Healthcare System

 If a court order has been granted, the signed form must be brought as soon as possible to the police station nearest the domicile of the ill person.
 The police will call an ambulance to escort the individual to the designated hospital.
 If the individual has fled or cannot be found, the police will open a file.
 The court order will remain valid until the individual is located.

-Once in hospital, the person must be examined by two psychiatrists within a maximum period of 24 hours.
+Once in hospital, the person must be examined by two psychiatrists within a period of 24 hours.
 Upon evaluation the psychiatrists will decide whether the person meets the criterion of grave and immediate danger and will either release or retain him for further treatment.
+A second assessment must be completed within 96 hours.

-If the decision is for further confinement in hospital, the hospital must obtain its own court order permitting the person to be kept as an inpatient for up to 21 days.
+If the decision is for further confinement in hospital, the hospital must obtain its own court order permitting the hospital to keep the person as an inpatient for up to 21 days.
 The court order may be lifted at any time during this period if the individual no longer presents a danger.
 This court order gives the hospital the right to retain the patient, but does not give them the right to administer involuntary treatment.

 The Quebec Charter of Human Rights and Freedoms guarantees each person the right to dignity and respect for private life and protects him from discrimination and exploitation (Health and Social Services Act, sec.
 9).